katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_python_version.rst

 Python3 in templates
 ********************

-Ansible uses Jinja2 to leverage Python data types and standard functions in templates and variables.
+Assible uses Jinja2 to leverage Python data types and standard functions in templates and variables.
 You can use these data types and standard functions to perform a rich set of operations on your data.
 However, if you use templates, you must be aware of differences between Python versions.